-A conflict of interest may arise any time an employee or volunteer's personal interests' conflict, or may appear to conflict, with the best interests of HonorHealth.
+A conflict of interest may arise any time an employee or volunteer's personal interests conflict or may appear to conflict, with the best interests of HonorHealth.
 As HonorHealth employees and volunteers, each of us has a duty and obligation to be loyal to HonorHealth.
-Since our primary focus is our patients' care and well-being, HonorHealth employees and volunteers must be able to make decisions that are free from bias, personal interests, and actual or perceived conflicts of interest.
-Following are some examples of potential conflicts of interest:
+Since our primary focus is our patient's care and well-being, HonorHealth employees and volunteers must be able to make decisions that are free from bias, personal interests, and actual or perceived conflicts of interest.
+The following are some examples of potential conflicts of interest: